-The Authority will annually release on its website (www.azcommerce.com) the median county wage to be used in calculating the required wage that must be satisfied or exceeded.
+Commerce will annually release on its website (www.azcommerce.com) the median county wage threshold that must be satisfied or exceeded.
 When released, the annual wage is effective for tax years beginning from and after January 1st through December 31st of such year.

-When calculating whether wages satisfy the required wage, the taxpayer may include the following items:
+When calculating whether wages satisfy the median county wage threshold, taxpayer may include the following items